mlgranger540/wrenwired/README.md

 ### Goals

-- Goals for new visitors - play the game, explore the story, have fun
+- Goals for new visitors - play the game and explore the story, get expected functionality from buttons and features, get feedback for actions, have fun

 - Goals for return visitors - replay the game, try different options/paths